-This large commercial district has lots to offer the avid deal hunter too – with good beer, slurp-worthy ramen, and many interesting sights.
+This large commercial district has lots to offer the avid deal hunter too, with good beer, slurp-worthy ramen, and a shopping mall as big as a small town.

 What’s new in Ikebukuro?

-A lot has happened in Ikebukuro in recent years: the old Sega arcade closed down but was soon relocated and replaced by a bigger, better building; Tokyu Hands Department Store bit the dust, and Animate — a favorite anime and manga shop — will expand to become the world’s largest anime store in 2023.
+A lot has happened in Ikebukuro in recent years: the old Sega arcade closed down and was replaced by Gigo, a poor imitation; Tokyu Hands Department Store bit the dust, and Animate — a favorite anime and manga shop — will expand to become the world’s largest anime store in 2023.

 Where is Ikebukuro?